-As part of a recent makeover I got at the Clinique counter, in my bag of goodies I got products to try out the Clinique 3-Step program.
+As part of a recent makeover I got at the Clinique counter, my bag of goodies included products to try out the Clinique 3-Step program.

-The mantra of daily beauty care is Cleanse-Tone-Moisturise, but Clinique slightly changed this mantra to Cleanse-Exfoliate-Moisturise.
+The mantra of daily beauty care is cleanse-tone-moisturise, but Clinique slightly changed this mantra to cleanse-exfoliate-moisturise.
 For any woman who has ever used a beauty product, this can sound like a harsh regime to use every day, because exfoliating products often contain tiny solid particles that scrub away dead skin.
 Exfoliating makes skin soft, smooth, clean and glowing, but it’s really just a once-a-week ritual.
-Clinique have substituted something different for their own exfoliating step, though—a ‘Clarifying Lotion’ that ‘de-flakes’ rather than scrubs away dead skin.
+Clinique has substituted something different for its own exfoliating step, though—a ‘Clarifying Lotion’ that ‘de-flakes’ rather than scrubs away dead skin.

-I was given a sample size of this as part of my ‘freebie haul’ when I bought some products as part of my make over with the brand.
-The consultant said that it would be fine for me to use instead of their Liquid Soap while I tried out the three-step program, though I suspect I was being a little bit ‘fobbed off’ and they simply didn’t have any liquid soap samples, because on the tube of the Foaming Cleanser it says that it’s for use before following the 3-Step routine.
+I was given a sample size of this as part of my ‘freebie haul’ when I bought some products as part of my makeover with the brand.
+The consultant said that it would be fine for me to use instead of its Liquid Soap while I tried out the three-step program, though I suspect I was being a little bit ‘fobbed off,’ and it simply didn’t have any liquid soap samples, because on the tube of the Foaming Cleanser it says that it’s for use before following the 3-Step routine.

 However, I really liked using this as a cleanser.
 It didn’t make my skin feel as completely ‘squeaky clean’ as I would have liked, but it didn’t make my skin feel taut or dry either.

-I don’t think the cleansing action is strong enough to use as by itself – which is another reason I think the consultant was fobbing me off a little – but it foams easily and feels great on my skin, and I could definitely get used to using this as a little extra ‘prelim’ step of my morning routine.
+I don’t think the cleansing action is strong enough to use by itself, which is another reason I think the consultant was fobbing me off a little, but it foams easily and feels great on my skin, and I could definitely get used to using this as a little extra ‘prelim’ step of my morning routine.

 I’ve been using this for about a month now, morning and evening, and I finished the bottle a couple of days ago.
 Because of the price (£15, or $16.50 in the US), I’m not sure I could afford to use this all the time, but I am very impressed with it and I think I’ll continue to use it whenever possible.

-Step 3 – Moisturise – Clinique’s Dramatically Different Moisturising Lotion
+Step 3: Moisturise With Dramatically Different Moisturising Lotion

-In practice, because mornings can be a rush, I wasn’t terrible careful about hunting down the ‘dry areas’ to dab this on, and I was quite blasé about smearing this on my face and neck.
-A word of warning—if you use this and have quite sensitive eyes (as I do) leave a big area around them, because this moisturiser is very unforgiving and will sting if it gets onto the delicate skin around your eyes.
+In practice, because mornings can be a rush, I wasn’t terribly careful about hunting down the ‘dry areas’ to dab this on, and I was quite blasé about smearing this on my face and neck.
+A word of warning—if you use this and have quite sensitive eyes (as I do) leave a big area around them because this moisturiser is very unforgiving and will sting if it gets onto the delicate skin around your eyes.

 I think the 3-Step routine is very good; it’s getting the right combination of products that’s the tricky part!

 Know your skin type (combination/dry/oily, and how sensitive your skin is) before you buy, and don’t be ‘fobbed off’ with other products if the ones you want are out of stock!
 I was impressed with some of the sales assistant’s knowledge, but some of her recommendations were way off base for my skin and I think I should have been more aware of the product ranges beforehand.
-Clinique are usually very good about giving free samples when you’re buying other products, so the next time you buy anything Clinique ask can you try out a couple of the 3-step samples.
+Clinique is usually very good about giving free samples when you’re buying other products, so the next time you buy anything from Clinique, ask if you can try out a couple of the 3-step samples.